NicoJanE/PY-Flask-FastApi-Template-WSL-Stack/Howtos/Setup.md

+---
+layout: default_c
+RefPages:
+ - index

+---

-# What
+# Setup Page

-This is a Python project application template using Flask and FastAPI in a **WSL container**
+This is the setup page of the ***Python Flask/FAst-Api template project***
 <br>

-## 1. Requirements

-- Windows 10 or 11
-- WSL 2.6.1.0
-- Powershell 5.1 or 7.3

-This is a Python Flask application (template) that requires the following libraries (installed with pip via the requirements file):

-1. Flask: A web framework for Python.
-2. Redis: An in-memory data structure store, used as a database.
-3. Jinja2: A modern and designer-friendly templating language for Python.
-4. PDB: Python Debugger, used for debugging the Flask application.

-The template includes a basic structure for a web application using FastAPI and Flask, with support for Redis as a database and Jinja2 for templating.
-PDB is provided for debugging purposes during development.

-<small> Note: There is also a Docker version of this project template available.
-However, due to remote debugging issues in the Docker container, it is recommended to use this non-Docker version.
-The Docker container can be found [here](https://github.com/NicoJanE/PY-Flask-FastApi-Template-Stack) <small>

----

-## 2. About WSLFile
+## 1. About WSLFile

-This WSL is generated with the `WSLFile` script utility which can be found [here](https://github.com/NicoJanE/Powershell-Utilities/blob/master/WSLFile/).
+This WSL is generated with the `WSLFile` script utility which is included but also can be found [here](https://github.com/NicoJanE/Powershell-Utilities/blob/master/WSLFile/).
-This file functions similarly to a Dockerfile and can:
+This file script functions similarly to a `Dockerfile` and can:

 - Download and install the **Debian Trixie** OS into  your new  WSL distribution
 - Create/Setup your WSL environment, for example Create specific Debian user.